Generators of the Poincar\'e Group for arbitrary tensors and spinor-tensors: Conclusions

-In this work, we present original results concerning the description of massive higher spin particles in $D=3+1$ and $D=2+1$ dimensions.
+In this work, we have investigated the description of massive higher spin particles in $D=3+1$ and $D=2+1$ dimensions in a model-independent way.
 We derive the Fierz-Pauli constraints starting from algebraic properties of the Poincaré groups $ISO(3,1)$ and $ISO(2,1)$, respectively.